-A Successful Sales & Lead Follow-Up Process for Life & Health Insurance Agents
+A Successful Lead Follow-Up Process for Life & Health Insurance Agents

 When it comes to closing deals, a critical component is the follow-up.

 It’s no secret that sales follow-ups can involve several touches—it varies from person to person and group to group.
-However, tenacity will be your best asset as an insurance agent in any sales follow-up process to improve your chances of connection and conversion.
+However, persistence will be your most valuable asset in any sales follow-up process to improve chances of connection and conversion.

-This blog focuses on the follow-up.
+This blog focuses on helping your agency create a conversion-focused follow-up strategy.
 We will cover:

 - How to increase speed-to-contact